 Related provisions for PERG 5.6.5

-Although the article 67 exclusion is disapplied (by article 4(4A) of the Regulated Activities Order (Specified investments: general)) when a person takes up or pursues insurance distribution or reinsurance distribution5 as defined by articles 2.1(1), 2.1(2) and 2.2 of the IDD5, there may be cases where a person is not carrying on activities that amount to insurance distribution5.
-For example, where a person's activities amount simply to the provision of information on an incidental
+Although the article 67 exclusion is disapplied (by article 4(4A) of the Regulated Activities Order (Specified investments: general)) when a person takes up or pursues insurance mediation or reinsurance mediation as defined by articles 2.3 and 2.5 of the IMD, there may be cases where a person is not carrying on activities that amount to insurance mediation.
+For example, where a person's activities amount simply to the provision of information on an incidental basis in the context

 This is a guide only and should not be used as a substitute for legal advice in individual cases.Table 3: Solvency II Directive activities77Part II RAO ActivitiesPart III RAO Investments1.
 Non-life insurance activities1.Taking up and carrying on direct non-life insurance businessArticle 10Article 752.Classes 1 to 18 of non-life insurance business in Point A of Annex I to the Solvency II7 Directive 77Corresponding paragraphs 1 to 18 of Schedule 1, Part I2.
 Life insurance activities771.Taking